 For a moment though, let’s pretend that your patients are totally incapable of sharing pics of your office on your GMB listing.
 What would it take to get to 100 images in a year?
 Well, if your team posted just 1 pic daily for 4 days a week for 50 weeks, you’d double the goal!
 So, how about 2 photos per week?
 That doesn’t sound that difficult, does it?

 Then, you can also encourage patients to upload photos, as Pitman points out, by creating a space where patients are enticed to take selfies or photos of each other, or some sort of beautiful or interesting environment in your space.
-Obviously, the following examples from my trip out to the FOY® Advanced Course are not targeting our practices’ target demographic, but they are easy examples of providing props or features to encourage photo taking.
+Obviously, the example at the top of the post from my trip out to the FOY® Advanced Course are not targeting our practices’ target demographic, but they are easy examples of providing props or features to encourage photo taking.
+Taking photos is a great habit to get into for your GMB listing and social media efforts on Facebook and Instagram.